 The Program on Gerontology at Oregon State University began in 1972 and continues as a comprehensive gerontology program.
 It is administered through Human Development and Family Sciences in the School of Social and Behavioral Health Sciences with the participation of several schools, colleges, and departments in the University.
-Additional support has been received from private foundations and the U.S. Administration on Aging.
+Additional support has been received from private foundations.

 The program offers multidisciplinary course work in gerontology to both undergraduate and graduate students and provides:

 Undergraduate and graduate students enrolled in the Program on Gerontology represent many disciplines: dietetics, exercise and sport science, housing, human development and family sciences, health care administration, pharmacy, philosophy, public health, premedicine, preoptometry, psychology, sociology and others.

 Gerontology courses meet many departmental requirements, including general education and social science requirements.
 Gerontology, as an area of emphasis, is integrated into undergraduate degree programs in human development and family science, exercise and sport science, and health care administration.

 The Program on Gerontology is located on the campus of Oregon State University in Corvallis.

 The Director of the Program is Carolyn Aldwin, PhD

 The program can be reached by phone at (541)737-2024